rdfostrich/article-jws2018-ostrich/content/introduction.md

 can significantly reduce the storage requirements for archives.
 Techniques like these are also used in existing RDF archiving solutions.

-In this work, we tackle the problem of storing and querying RDF archives efficiently.
+Existing RDF archiving solutions either perform well for versioned query evaluation at the cost of large storage space requirements, or they require less storage space at the cost of slower query evaluation.
-We introduce a storage technique for compressing and indexing RDF archives, together with algorithms for querying these archives *at*, *over* and *for* different versions.
+Furthermore, no existing solution performs well for all versioned query types, i.e., querying *at*, *over* and *for* different versions.
+We provide a technique that provides a new trade-off in terms of storage space and querying efficiency, and allows _all_ versioned query types to be evaluated efficiently as offsettable result streams.
-These querying possibilities correspond to the capabilities of the VTPF interface, which makes it possible to use implementations of this approach as the back-end for RDF archives that are published and queryable at a low cost.
+These versioned querying possibilities correspond to the capabilities of the VTPF interface, which makes it possible to use implementations of this approach as the back-end for RDF archives that are published and queryable at a low cost.
 We provide OSTRICH as an open-source implementation of this approach, which we extensively evaluate by comparing it with other approaches using an existing RDF archiving benchmark.